istio/istio.io/content/docs/tasks/security/vault-ca/index.md

 keywords: [security,certificate]
 ---

-This tutorial walks you through an example of integrating Istio with a Vault CA to issue certificates to Istio workloads and shows a demo of Istio mutual TLS using certificates issued by a Vault CA.
+This task walks you through an example of integrating Istio with a [Vault CA](https://www.vaultproject.io/) to issue certificates to Istio workloads and shows a demo of Istio mutual TLS using certificates issued by a Vault CA.

 ## Before you begin